caproto/caproto/doc/source/loggers.rst

     logger.addHandler(std_handler)

 To have a nicer stdout, we offer you a convenient way to setup.
-It summarize code above by one commmand.
+It summarize code above by one commmand:

 .. code-block:: python

     from caproto._log import set_handler
     set_handler(level='DEBUG')

-The output is like
+The output is like:

 .. code-block:: python